bloodscript/pi-setup/README.md

 Your system should have the following services deployed

+### Nextcloud:
+Self hosted cloud

+### MariaDB:
+Database needed for Nextcloud

-- Adguard Home
+### Adguard Home:
 DNS filter for your home network

-- Home Assistant
+### Home Assistant:
 Local home automation software

-- Node-Red
+### Node-Red:
 Visual tool for data flow control

-- ESPHome
+### ESPHome:
 Tool for ESP microcontrollers in your home automation setup

-- Audiobookshelf
+### Audiobookshelf:
 Host your own audiobooks like audible

-- Watchtower
+### Watchtower:
 Automatically keep your containers up-to-date if they use :latest tag

-- Homepage
+### Homepage:
 Configure your own homepage with status of your services, useful links etc

-- Mealie
+### Mealie:
 Self hosted recipe organizer and shopping lists

-- QBittorrent
+### QBittorrent:
 One common torrent client